IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 Additional Information about API Tokens and Dataverse Software APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Dataverse software APIs are documented in the :doc:`/api/index` but the following sections may be of particular interest:
+The Dataverse Software APIs are documented in the :doc:`/api/index` but the following sections may be of particular interest:

 - :doc:`/api/getting-started`
 - :doc:`/api/auth`